Yahoo Life Shopping

 Mace says he's been using the three-inch serrated paring knives in particular for as long as he can remember.
 "The serrated paring knife shines when cutting tomatoes and soft fruits, when a slightly dull knife would struggle to make precise cuts, and the thin blade makes easy work of root vegetables like beets and potatoes."

-• Comfort: A good knife or knife set is one you'll use regularly.
+Comfort: A good knife or knife set is one you'll use regularly.
 We can’t overstate the importance of ergonomics (opt for lightweight blades with an easy-to-grip handle) and safety (blocks and casings help ensure they're stowed away carefully).
-Bonus points if the knives can easily be sharpened and cleaned!
+Bonus points if you can easily sharpen and clean the knives.

 Of course, there’s also your intended use, which will help determine the size, shape and blade.
 And for beginners and minimalists, many of our chefs say a chef's knife, a petty (also referred to as utility) knife and a paring knife are all you need.